Austin Romine: New York Yankees

 After injuries to two catchers, first to Russell Martin and then Francisco Cervelli, the Yankees promoted Romine to the major leagues on September 10.
 In the seventh inning of the September 11 game against the Angels, Romine made his major league debut behind the plate.
-On September 12, he got his first Major League hit off of Mariners reliever Dan Cortes.
+On September 12, he got his first Major League hit off Seattle Mariners reliever Dan Cortes.

 Romine missed most of the 2012 season with two bulging discs in his back.
 When Cervelli suffered a broken hand on April 26, 2013, the Yankees promoted him to the major leagues.
-On August 4, Romine hit the first home run of his Major League career off of San Diego Padres pitcher Dale Thayer.
+On August 4, Romine hit the first home run of his Major League career off San Diego Padres pitcher Dale Thayer.
 He suffered a concussion on September 10, when he was hit in the mask by a foul ball.
 He batted .207 for the season.

 Romine competed with Cervelli and John Ryan Murphy to be the backup catcher for the Yankees in 2014 spring training, Cervelli won the job, and Romine was optioned to the minor leagues.
 Romine was called up several times during the 2014 season due to injuries to various players, but only appeared in seven games.

 Romine was designated for assignment on April 4, 2015, and was outrighted from the 40-man roster and assigned to Scranton/Wilkes Barre on April 8.
 Romine batted .260 with seven home runs for the RailRiders in 2015.
 The Yankees promoted Romine to the major leagues on September 1.
 During spring training in 2016, Romine won the backup catcher competition over top catching prospect Gary Sánchez.
 In 2016 as the Yankees' backup catcher, Romine played in 62 games hitting .242 with 4 home runs and 26 RBI.